Covid 19 variant discovered by Sheffield scientists is 'under investigation'

 Matthew Parker, a bioinformatician involved with the sequencing, said this variant is similar to one found in several countries last year but it has "gained a lot more mutations".

 He said: "It has 10 spike mutations in total and three of those are found in other variants of concern.
-So that's that that's why it's now very under investigation.
+So that's why it's now under investigation.

 "They're doing lab studies now to see if it has any effect on the virus itself or whether it makes it more transmissible or more severe."